meilisearch/gatsby-plugin-meilisearch/README.md

 <p align="center" style="font-weight:bold;" >A plugin to index your Gatsby content to Meilisearch based on graphQL queries</p>

 <br/>

+🚨 ARCHIVED DUE TO LACK OF USE 🚨

 ## Table of Contents